-Kestrel Verifiers is providing an independent opinion on the conformance of these Series 2020A Green Bonds with the Water Infrastructure criteria of the Climate Bonds Standard.
-For almost twenty years, Kestrel has worked at the intersection of finance and sustainability, helping clients to advance water, energy and environmental projects.
-Kestrel relies on our experienced team of dedicated professionals, our qualified judgment and our attention to detail to ensure the highest quality assessment and verification.
+Kestrel Verifiers is providing an independent opinion on the conformance of these Series 2020D Green Bonds with the Water Infrastructure criteria of the Climate Bonds Standard.
+For almost twenty years, Kestrel has worked at the intersection of finance and sustainability, helping clients to advance water, energy, and environmental projects.
+Kestrel relies on our experienced team of dedicated professionals, our qualified judgment, and our attention to detail to ensure the highest quality assessment and verification.
+Kestrel Verifiers certifies that there is no affiliation, involvement, financial or non-financial interest in the issuer or the projects discussed.
+Language in the offering disclosure supersedes any language included in this Verifier's Report.